 Your current health plays a major role.
 If you have pre-existing conditions like diabetes or hypertension, expect a higher premium.
 Insurers may even require medical tests to assess your health before finalizing the policy.

 Not every job presents an equal level of risk.
-Premiums to pilots, firefighters, or construction workers will be more than those of a desk worker.
+Premiums for pilots, firefighters, or construction workers will be more than those of a desk worker.
 Higher-risk occupations increase the probability of accidents, prompting insurers to price premiums accordingly.

 The greater the amount of coverage you choose, the higher your premium will be.
 The reason is that the insurer assumes an additional financial risk in the event of a claim.
 A ₹1 crore cover will automatically be expensive compared to a ₹50 lakh policy.